238758/MPC-Helicopter/readme.txt

-Design and implementation of MPC for controlling two degrees of freedom (2-DOF) helicopter unit
+Project : Design and implementation of MPC for controlling two degrees of freedom (2-DOF) helicopter unit